voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

     ```

 >The `Color32`-type accepts the full RGBA values (0 - 255), while the `Color`-type only accepts values from 0 to 1.
->When you have a RGB value you want to use, it is recommended to use `Color32`, else you have to convert your RGB values
+>When you have a RGB value you want to use, it is recommended to use the `Color32`-type, else you have to convert your RGB values
 >to a value between 0 and 1.
 This is not difficult to do, but it requires a bit of extra work which can be avoided.

 Then we need to call the **Notification Manager** to actually display this notification.
 We do this with adding the following statement: